Overview

 You might need a few blood tests to make sure it's safe for you to start taking the medicine.
 These may include tests to check:

-- your blood count
+• your blood count

-- liver and kidney function
+• your liver and kidney function

-- hepatitis B
+• for hepatitis B

-- hepatitis C
+• for hepatitis C

 Before starting steroids, you should also:

-- tell us if you have not had chickenpox or if you are not sure if you have.
+• tell us if you have not had chickenpox or if you are not sure if you have.
 You might get infections more easily while taking steroids, and chickenpox can be serious

-- have the vaccine against strains of pneumonia.
+• have the vaccine against strains of pneumonia.
 Your GP practice can arrange this for you

 Other medicines you take

 Steroids can interact with other medicines.
 Before you start taking steroids, let your doctor know about all the medicines you take.
-This should include anything prescribed for you and any medicines you buy from a shop or pharmacy, including herbal and homeopathic and anti-inflammatory medicines such as ibuprofen, diclofenac or aspirin.
+This should include anything prescribed for you, and any medicines you buy from a shop or pharmacy, including herbal and homeopathic ones, and anti-inflammatory medicines such as ibuprofen, diclofenac or aspirin.

-If you take any of these medicines we might need to make some changes or monitor you more closely.
+If you take any of these medicines, we might need to make some changes or monitor you more closely.

-- Phenobarbital, phenytoin, rifampicin, rifabutin, carbamazepine and primidone can reduce the effect of steroids in your body.
+• Phenobarbital, phenytoin, rifampicin, rifabutin, carbamazepine and primidone can reduce the effect of steroids in your body.

-- Ketoconazole ritonavir, itraconazole, clarithromycin can increase the effect of steroids in your body.
+• Ketoconazole ritonavir, itraconazole, clarithromycin can increase the effect of steroids in your body.

-- Medicines containing cobicistat should be avoided with certain steroids as it greatly increases the risk of steroid side effects.
+• Medicines containing cobicistat should be avoided with certain steroids as it greatly increases the risk of steroid side effects.

-- Diabetes medicine may need to be adjusted as steroids can increase blood sugar levels.
+• Diabetes medicine may need to be adjusted as steroids can increase blood sugar levels.

-- Anti-inflammatory medicines such as ibuprofen, diclofenac or aspirin can increase the risk of stomach irritation or developing stomach ulcers, if taken for long periods of time with steroids.
+• Anti-inflammatory medicines such as ibuprofen, diclofenac or aspirin can increase the risk of stomach irritation or developing stomach ulcers, if taken for long periods of time with steroids.

 How to take steroids

-It is usual to start with a higher dose of steroid and for this to be gradually reduced over time.
+It is usual to start with a higher dose of steroid, and for this to be gradually reduced over time.
 The time this takes will be different for each patient.

 Some people might need to continue taking a low dose of steroids to control their inflammation.
 If this is the case, we try to find the lowest dose possible.

-Once the inflammation is under control, steroids will be stopped and you will continue with a long-term medicine to stop your disease from flaring.
+When the inflammation is under control, steroids will be stopped and you will continue with a long-term medicine to stop your disease from flaring.

 Never stop your steroids suddenly without speaking to a healthcare professional.